Vishvesh8/ChatbotForCarDealerships/README.md

 # Chatbot For Car Dealerships
-A NLP based chatbot which can be used at Car Dealership to answer simple queries
+A NLP based chatbot which can be used at Car Dealership to answer simple customer queries.

 # Getting Started